rahuldeore/DSAlgoLearning/README.md

 # DSAlgoLearning
-This repos has programs written during DS and Algorithm education and practice
+This repo has programs written during DS and Algorithm education and practice